ML-KULeuven/problog/docs/source/install.rst

 -------------

 ProbLog is built on Python.
-ProbLog is compatible with Python 2 and 3.
+ProbLog is compatible with Python 3.

 Python is included in most installations of Linux and Mac OSX.
 Windows users can find instructions on how to install it in the